 Portability: this enables the data subject to receive their personal data in a structured, commonly-used, machine-readable format and to send them directly to another data controller.

-UNE guarantees the adoption of the necessary measures to ensure the exercise of these rights free of charge, whereby the data subject must properly identify themselves and communicate their intention to us via the following channels:
+UNE guarantees the adoption of the measures needed to ensure the exercise of these rights free of charge.
+Anyone wishing to exercise said rights must be properly identified and communicate with us through the following channels:

 - By sending an email containing the information indicated in the previous section to the following address: email@example.com

 - By means of a letter, indicating which right they wish to exercise, addressed to C/Génova nº6, 28004 of Madrid, to the attention of the UNE Legal Advisory Service.

 Lastly, individuals are hereby informed that they can present a complaint related to the processing of their personal data to the controlling authority, in the case of Spain, the Spanish Data Protection Agency (www.aepd.es).